 Hop on Pinterest, gather inspiration of your favorite styled homes, and try replicating the vignettes you love most.
 Interior stylists often spend very little money on accessories and props to make homes look great for a photo shoot: Think vintage pottery, a couple of trays, and strategic placement.

 It's possible that you've grown tired of your headboard or you simply feel that your bedroom is lacking a little texture.
-Grab a throw or blanket lying around the house, and effortlessly recover your headboard by simply draping the throw over it.
+Why not re-cover it?
+You can choose a new fabric that fits your and your room's aesthetic and voila, you have a whole new look without the expense of buying a brand new headboard.
+Otherwise, you could grab a throw or blanket lying around the house, and effortlessly re-cover your headboard by draping the throw over it.

 Do you have old tennis rackets you don't use or vintage china passed down from your grandmother?
 Display these pieces around your home or, even better, hang them to create instant art.
 Visit Grandma's attic if you're short on heirlooms and vintage treasures.